turingschool/career-development-curriculum/module_one/agile_practices_and_leadership.md

 3 different groups share out for each example.

 ### Where to Go From Here: Project Management Tools
-* Start using a project management tool, like Waffle
+* Start using a project management tool
 * Turn your requirements into stories following the above template
 * Prioritize stories and schedule sprints (even just 2-3 days)
 * Deploy to production, maybe solicit feedback from "users"